Landscape Institute: History of the ILA and LI

 In 1977, the Institute of Landscape Architects changed its name to the Landscape Institute and expanded its membership to include landscape managers and landscape scientists, as well as the landscape architects who remain the largest specialism.
 The collective name for the various specialists is ‘landscape professionals’.

 Membership

-LI members include landscape designers, landscape managers, landscape planners, landscape scientists and urban designers.
+LI members include landscape architects, landscape managers, landscape planners, landscape scientists and urban designers.

 The Affiliate membership category is an open category with minimal requirements.
 To become a professional member, however, candidates must first have completed an LI-accredited university course or alternatively be assessed as a special case for admission as an Associate.
 Following this they proceed along the Pathway to Chartership (P2C), a mentored and supervised programme of learning which culminates in an interview with two examiners who are senior members of the profession, once the candidate has attained an agreed level of competency.
 This process was formerly known as 'Part IV' of the Landscape Institute's own design examination.
 Parts I to III were replaced by the system of accredited degree courses in the mid-1980s.